ivansergeev/parser3-novaextension/Parser3.novaextension/README.md

 The extension provides Parser 3 syntax highlighting and code completion.
 Includes support for HTML, CSS and SQL.

+### Requirements

+Syntax support is implemented for Parser 3.4.5

+Extension support: *.html, *.p, *.pt, *.p3, *.h

+# Parser 3

-Parser 3 — simple and convenient object-oriented language which allows creating good sites in short time.
+Simple and convenient object-oriented language which allows creating good sites in short time.

 * Cares about your security
 * Detailed language documentation